rust-stuco/lectures/week1/slides.md

 }
 ```

-* Rust will check if the index is in bounds at runtime
+* Rust will check if the index is within bounds at runtime
    * This is _not_ done in C/C++

 ---